balderdashy/sails-docs/assets.md

 ## Example of Custom Asset Management
 Internally we like to use less with out projects.
-Here is a quick example of how we would add the grunt plugin to compile less into css and then inject it into out **index.hmtl** file
+Here is a quick example of how you would add the grunt plugin to compile less into css.

 ```javascript
 module.exports = function(grunt) {